MicrosoftDocs/learn/learn-pr/wwl-data-ai/orchestrate-data-movement-transformation-azure-data-factory/includes/4-debug-pipelines.md

     > [!div class="mx-imgBorder"]
     > [![Publish all changes and entities in Azure Data Factory](../media/azure-data-factory-publish-all.png)](../media/azure-data-factory-publish-all.png#lightbox)

-Wait until you see the successfully-published message.
+Wait until you see the successfully published message.
 To see notification messages, select the **Show Notifications** (bell icon) on the top-right of the portal (bell button).

     > [!div class="mx-imgBorder"]
     > [![Bell button for notifications in Azure Data Factory](../media/azure-data-factory-alert-bell.png)](../media/azure-data-factory-alert-bell.png#lightbox)